cybermonki/blog/src/pages/posts/post-1.md

 First of all some useful definitions:
 - Activity Schedule: a list of activities (prepared by the contractor), which they expect to carry out while providing the works.
 Each activity is linked to a price (prepared by the contractor) to be paid by the client.
-- Priced contract: Price for works to be carried out as stated within the contract documents
+- Priced contract: Price for works to be carried out as stated within the contract documents.
 - Bill of Quantities (BoQ): a document that lists specific measured items of work identified by the drawings and specifications.
 Each item will be allocated a price.